Sugar industry of the Philippines: Sugar industry and the Philippine economy

-Annual production of sugar contributes about 69.7 billion pesos to the national GDP with Value Added Tax (VAT) on the sale of refined sugar reaching over 1.92 billion pesos yearly.
-Sugar is primarily produced in Western Visayas, as well as in Central Luzon, and some parts of Mindanao.
-As of Crop Year 2007-08, the province of Negros Occidental accounted for 54% of sugar produced and accounted for 18 billion pesos of Negros' GDP.
+Annual production of sugar contributes about 69.7 billion pesos to the national GDP, with value added tax (VAT) on the sale of refined sugar reaching over 1.92 billion pesos yearly.
+Sugar is primarily produced in Visayas (most especially in Negros Island Region), as well as in Central Luzon, and some parts of Mindanao.
+As of crop year 2007–08, Negros Occidental accounted for 54% of sugar produced, with it producing 18 billion pesos of the province's GDP.

 It is estimated that as of 2012, the industry provides direct employment to 700,000 sugarcane workers spread across 19 sugar producing provinces.

 In 1998 alone, investments to sugar industry have amounted to 20 billion pesos, according to the Board of Investments.
 These investments are private sector secured, sourced and funded, without cost or security from government.

 Sugar industry has a social component, benefiting sugarcane workers.
 Through the Social Amelioration Fund (SAF), a lien is imposed on the volume of sugar produced.
 This fund is shouldered by sugar planters and millers and collected by the Bureau of Rural Workers.
 The benefits for the sugarcane workers under the lien include cash bonus, death benefit, maternity benefit, educational grant and livelihood projects.

-The sugar industry funds its own research, development and extension programs through the Philippine Sugar Research Institute Foundation, Inc. (PHILSURIN) with aim to develop high yielding cane varieties.
+The sugar industry funds its own research, development and extension programs through the Philippine Sugar Research Institute Foundation Inc. (PHILSURIN) with aim to develop high yielding cane varieties.
 The Philippine government, through SRA, provides the extension efforts in partnerships with the Mill District Development Councils (MDDC).
 PHILSURIN assists this initiative through the hiring of Mill District Coordinators and financial support to many programs of the MDDC.

 The sugar industry is in alternative energy sources which include biofuel through bioethanol production and co-generation activities.